 Is the picture involving the Cherry Blossom Trees significant?

 Yes.
-You can see the story about this experience here: https://hopetbi.com/about-our-site/cherry-blossom-tree-pics/
+You can see the story about this experience here: about Cherry Blossom Tree Pictures

 What do you hope to accomplish with this Site?

-To provide a place of inspiration, resources, educational information, the opportunity to give others the power to make informed decisions about their care, and to bring awareness to Polytrauma and Traumatic Brain Injury in general.
+To provide a place of inspiration, resources, educational information, the opportunity to give others the power to make informed decisions about their care, and to bring awareness to Polytrauma and Traumatic Brain Injury on a global level.